 Rolling papers are very likely the most used weed smoking accessory in the world.
-In fact, they are so common that it is safe to say that every weed smoker must have came in contact with them at least once in his life.
+In fact, they are so common that it is safe to say that every weed smoker must have come in contact with them at least once in his life.

 Throughout history, rolling papers have been the most common way of smoking not only weed but cigarettes as well.
+And if you’re not into bongs, you’ll most certainly need them.

 Two of the most popular materials for rolling papers other than wood pulp are hemp and rice.